DopplerHQ/terraform-provider-doppler/docs/resources/project_member_group.md

 ### Optional

-- `environments` (List of String) The environments in the project where this access will apply (null or omitted for roles with access to all environments)
+- `environments` (Set of String) The environments in the project where this access will apply (null or omitted for roles with access to all environments)

 ### Read-Only